Assortment Optimization under the Decision Forest Model: Solution methodology based on Benders decomposition

-The main message of this section of the paper is that, in most cases, the primal and the dual forms of the second-stage problem can be solved either in closed form (when $\xb$ is binary) or via a greedy algorithm (when $\xb$ is fractional), thus allowing one to identify violated constraints for either the relaxation or the integer problem in a computationally efficient manner.
-In the remaining sections, we carefully analyze the second-stage problem for each of the three formulations.
-For \LeafMIO, we show that the second-stage problem can be solved by a greedy algorithm when $\xb$ is fractional (Section~\ref{subsec:benders_LeafMIO_relaxation}).
-For \SplitMIO, we similarly show that the second-stage problem can be solved by a slightly different greedy algorithm when $\xb$ is fractional (Section~\ref{subsec:benders_SplitMIO_relaxation}).
+The main message of this section is that the second-stage problem can be solved in a computationally efficient manner.
+In the remaining sections, we carefully analyze the second-stage problem for both formulations.
+For \SplitMIO, we show that the second-stage problem can be solved by a greedy algorithm when $\xb$ is fractional (Section~\ref{subsec:benders_SplitMIO_relaxation}).
 For \ProductMIO, we show that the same greedy approach does not solve the second-stage problem in the fractional case (Section~\ref{subsec:benders_ProductMIO_relaxation}).
-For all three formulations, when $\xb$ is binary, we characterize the primal and dual solutions in closed form; due to space considerations, we relegate these results to the electronic companion (\LeafMIO in Section~\ref{subsec:benders_LeafMIO_integer}, \SplitMIO in Section~\ref{subsec:benders_SplitMIO_integer} and \ProductMIO in Section~\ref{subsec:benders_ProductMIO_integer}).
+For both formulations, when $\xb$ is binary, we characterize the primal and dual solutions in closed form (Section~\ref{subsec:bender_integral_solutions}).
 Lastly, in Section~\ref{subsec:benders_overall_approach}, we briefly describe our overall algorithmic approach to solving the assortment optimization problem, which involves solving the Benders reformulation of the relaxed problem, followed by the Benders reformulation of the integer problem.

-\subsection{Benders reformulation of the \LeafMIO relaxation}
+\subsection{Benders reformulation of the \SplitMIO relaxation}

-The Benders reformulation of the LO relaxation of \LeafMIO can be written as
+The Benders reformulation of the LO relaxation of \SplitMIO can be written as

-where the function $G_t(\xb)$ is defined as the optimal value of the following subproblem corresponding to tree $t$:
+where the function $G_t(\xb)$ is the optimal value of the following subproblem for tree $t$: